 Opioid drugs are synthetic versions of opium, which comes from the opium poppy.

-While opium itself has been used both as medicine and a recreational substance for thousands of years, synthetic opiates have only been available since morphine was first synthesized in the 19th century.
+While opium itself has been used both as a medicine and a recreational substance for thousands of years, synthetic opiates have only been available since morphine was first synthesized in the 19th century.
 Morphine became a significant problem for many people, leading to high rates of opioid addiction, nearly as soon as it hit the market.

 Since then, epidemics of abuse have swept through the United States.
 Per the U.S. Centers for Disease Control and Prevention (CDC), opioid abuse kills an average of 130 people in the U.S. every day from an overdose.